 Traditional Seaside Town in Norfolk

 One of our favourite seaside places to visit in Norfolk is Wells-next-the-Sea. (quite a mouthful isn’t it?).
 This pretty and very quaint town has enormous character, and it really is a perfect location for a day to the seaside or to visit for a relaxed, laid-back holiday.
 It has something to offer everyone.

-Information about the Well’s annual Carnival week of entertainment with next years date here.
+Information about the Well’s Carnival week which is held every year with an entertainment programme and next years date here.

 Wells is ideally positioned along the North Norfolk coast.
 It is situated in the Holkham National Nature Reserve, and if you want to explore the famous coastline, you’re able to get to most places easily by car.
 All the little towns along the coast are worth venturing to Burnham, Overy Staithe, Stiffkey, Morston, Blakney and Cley to name just the closest ones.

 We try to visit Wells when the Carnival week is on end July first week in August and normally stay at the Caravan and Camping Club temporary holiday site organised by (Notts DA) at the Alderman Peel High School.
-Its a great location as its a 5-minute walk from Buttlands and 10 minutes to the harbour.
+Its a great location as its a 5-minute walk from Buttlands (where a lot of the entertainment takes place) and 10 minutes to the harbour.